 - In a mason jar, combine extra virgin olive oil, balsamic vinegar, dijon mustard, garlic clove, salt, and pepper.

-What to Serve With Beet Salad
+How to Make Roasted Beet Salad

 This stunning salad is hearty and satisfying enough to be a meal on its own, or it makes the perfect side dish.
 Pair it with:

-Beet Salad with Arugula and Balsamic Vinaigrette
+Beet Salad with Goat Cheese and Balsamic Vinaigrette

 Ingredients